Tai Chi Classes

 Tai chi is often described as “meditation in motion,” but it might well be called “medication in motion.”

 Tai chi classes are held at Gabriel Park in Southwest Portland at the intersection of Southwest 45th Avenue and Vermont Street near Multnomah Village.
-Stay tuned for information about classes being held at other parks around Portland.
+We are currently offering classes on Tuesdays and Thursdays at 7:30 a.m.
+Feel free to visit our Eventbrite page and let us know you’re coming – we look forward to seeing you!

 We know finances are difficult for many at this time.
 Tai chi classes are currently free with donations accepted.